Andy Stovold

-Andrew Willis Stovold (born 19 March 1953, Southmead, Bristol, England) is a retired English cricketer.
-He was a right-handed batsman and wicketkeeper who represented Gloucestershire (1973-1990), Marylebone Cricket Club (1976) and Orange Free State (1974/75-1975/76).
+Andrew Willis Stovold (born 19 March 1953) is a retired English cricketer.
+He was a right-handed batsman and wicketkeeper who represented Gloucestershire from 1973 to 1990.
+He also played in South Africa for Orange Free State in 1974–75 and 1975–76.

 Stovold was man of the match in the final when Gloucestershire won the 1977 Benson & Hedges Cup, and also played when the county won the 1973 Gillette Cup.
+His highest first-class score was 212 not out against Northamptonshire in 1982.
+In the 1981 season he made 18 stumpings, more than anybody else in England.